sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 vulnerability database association, ROLIE feed {{-rolie}}, MUD resource {{-mud}}, software download location, etc).
 This is modeled after the HTML "link" element.
 Described in {{model-link}}.

-- payload (index 6): This item represents the software artifacts that compose the target software.
-For example, the files included with an installer for a corpus tag or installed on an endpoint when the software component is installed for a primary or patch tag.
+- payload (index 6): This item represents a collection of software artifacts (described by child items) that compose the target software.
+For example, these artifacts could be the files included with an installer for a corpus tag or installed on an endpoint when the software component is installed for a primary or patch tag.
 The artifacts listed in a payload may be a superset of the software artifacts that are actually installed.
 Based on user selections at install time, an installation might not include every artifact that could be created or executed on the endpoint when the software component is installed or run.
 Described in {{model-payload}}.

-- evidence-entry (index 3): This item records the results of a software discovery process used to identify untagged software on an endpoint.
-This item provides a means to represent indicators for why software is believed to be installed on the endpoint.
-In such a case, a CoSWID tag is created when the endpoint is scanned by the tool performing the scan.
+- evidence-entry (index 3): This item can be used to record the results of a software discovery process used to identify untagged software on an endpoint or to represent indicators for why software is believed to be installed on the endpoint.
+In either case, a CoSWID tag can be created by the tool performing an analysis of the software components installed on the endpoint.
 Described in {{model-evidence}}.

 - $$coswid-extension: This CDDL socket is used to add new information structures to the concise-swid-tag root map.
 See {{model-extension}}.

 ##  concise-swid-tag Co-constraints

-The following co-constraints apply to the information provided by in the concise-swid-tag group.
+The following co-constraints apply to the information provided in the concise-swid-tag group.

 - The patch and supplemental items MUST NOT both be set to "true".

-- If the patch item is set to "true", the tag SHOULD contain at least one link item with the rel(ation) item value of "patches" and an href item specifying an association with the software that was patched.
+- If the patch item is set to "true", the tag SHOULD contain at least one link item with both the rel(ation) item value of "patches" and an href item specifying an association with the software that was patched.

-- If the supplemental item is set to "true", the tag SHOULD contain at least one link item with the rel(ation) item value of "supplements" and an href item specifying an association with the software that is supplemented.
+- If the supplemental item is set to "true", the tag SHOULD contain at least one link item with both the rel(ation) item value of "supplements" and an href item specifying an association with the software that is supplemented.

 - If all of the corpus, patch, and supplemental items are "false", or if the corpus item is set to "true", then a software-version item MUST be included with a value set to the version of the software component.
 This ensures that primary and corpus tags have an identifiable software version.

 {: #model-global-attributes}
 ## The global-attributes Group

-The global-attributes group provides a list of items including an optional language definition to support the processing of text-string values and an unbounded set of any-attribute items allowing for additional items to be provided as a general point of extension in the model.
+The global-attributes group provides a list of items, including an optional language definition to support the processing of text-string values, and an unbounded set of any-attribute items allowing for additional items to be provided as a general point of extension in the model.